 Things may get “worse” before they get better.
 Ben described that when his wife was leaving for work, their daughter struggled with the separation, she used to become very resistant and rebellious.
 I advised him to really turn up the dial on empathising with their daughter, both before, during and after her mum leaves.
 What happened was that their daughter started to have big tantrums, which made them think that the empathy was making things worse.
 Yet in reality, the increased permission and support to let herself feel the deep sadness of separating from mum allowed her to feel safe to express those feelings.
 When children feel safe to express their emotions without restraint, it allows them to resolve and move through their frustrations.
 They also began to play lots of hide and seek, which provided another safe outlet for her fears and sadness greatly reducing the separation anxiety!
 After a few big meltdowns around mum leaving for work, and lots of stress dispelling laughter through the play, their daughter became much more relaxed about mum leaving.

 Unrealistic expectations create pressure for parent and child.
 Over the years, your child will go through big thinking, social, learning and emotional changes which will inch by inch help them better master life’s challenges.
 A parent can go through a lot of stress and worry about their two year old refusing to share, or their four year old angrily throwing a toy.
 Your hormonally charged twelve-year-old will seem to regress and again become so irrational.
 Yet overall, most children will continue to get better and better at managing their emotions, managing their time, better at problem solving and impulse control, better at taking care of themselves and being kind and considerate.
 Whether your parenting style is authoritarian, peaceful or permissive, your child is going to need to be reminded or helped to develop certain habits and skills.
-Each child will need help and reminding to wash their teeth or brush their hair hundreds of times before that magically liberating stage when they have finally developed the habit themselves.
+Each child will need help or reminding to wash their teeth or brush their hair hundreds of times before that magically liberating stage (for you AND them!) when they have finally developed the habit themselves.